 Tax on Exported Crude Oil Held Unconstitutional

 Trafigura Trading, the taxpayer, sought a refund of over four million dollars in taxes paid between tax years 2014 and 2017 under IRC Section 4611(b).
-Trafigura’s argued that the tax was unconstitutional under the Export Clause.
-The Internal Revenue Service’s (the “IRS”) audit division denied the refund request, and the IRS appeals division denied Trafigura’s protest of the refund claim denial because it “does not consider arguments based on constitutional grounds.”
+Trafigura Trading argued that the tax was unconstitutional under the Export Clause.
+The IRS audit division denied the refund request, and the IRS appeals division denied Trafigura’s protest of the refund claim denial because it “does not consider arguments based on constitutional grounds.”

 In considering the government’s appeal, the Fifth Circuit looked to the historical context of the Export Clause and noted that delegates to the constitutional convention from the southern states (the nation’s then primary exporters) considered the Export Clause so important that there would have been no Constitution without it.
 The Appeals Court therefore determined that the ban on export taxes was meant to be unqualified and absolute.
 Hence, the government’s only defense was to show that the “tax” was, despite its name, a “user fee.”